Member Organizations

 International Education Standards

-Lastly, since the UAE is a largely expat-based country, there are several accountancy professionals practicing in the jurisdiction with foreign qualifications that are recognized by the Ministry of Finance.
+Additionally, since the UAE is a largely expat-based country, there are several accountancy professionals practicing in the jurisdiction with foreign qualifications that are recognized by the Ministry of Economy.
 These accountancy professionals are subject to their respective membership organization’s education requirements—ACCA, Institute of Chartered Accountants in England and Wales (ICAEW), Institute of Chartered Accountants of Pakistan (ICAP), Institute of Chartered Accountants of India (ICAI), Association of International Certified Professional Accountants (AICPA Global), Chartered Accountants Sri Lanka (CASL)—which are generally aligned with the 2019 IES requirements.

 Current Status: Partially Adopted